Skip to main content

 Housing rehabilitation program eligibility

 The program provides assistance for low-to-moderate income households that do not exceed income levels annually determined by the U.S. Department of Housing and Urban Development (HUD).
+The total cost of the project, whether grant-funded or loaned, cannot exceed applicable program limits, and assistance will be divided into 50%, zero interest, deferred payment loan; and a 50% grant to the homeowner.
 Please contact the Planning and Economic Development office for current income limits at 586-466-6256.

 In addition to income level, you must also meet each of the following requirements;